 \section{Introduction}

 Leading by the recent progress in machine computing power, communication technologies, and big data, Machine Learning (ML) has unveiled cutting-edge breakthroughs in a broad range of domain-specific applications.
 As a crucial factor for the widespread use of ML systems, Internet-of-Things (IoT) devices have recently experienced explosive growth, reaching 50B of connected devices in 2020~\cite{evans2011IoT}.
 Spanning from Autonomous Driving~ \cite{dogan2011autonomous} to Non-Intrusive Load Monitoring~\cite{tabanelli2021trimming}, ML has become ubiquitous, witnessing a booming of Artificial Intelligence (AI) services and applications~\cite{ml2017ku}.
 Due to the proliferation of edge devices, the amount of data generated at the network edge has increased dramatically, reaching 850~ZB of data by 2025~\cite{cisco2011IoT}.
-The limited computational capabilities of resource-constrained MCU-based systems so far favored offloading data to the cloud for analytics, where computational resources are flexible and virtually unbounded.
-However, the cloud-computing paradigm suffers from scalability issues in terms of communication latency, bandwidth, and privacy~\cite{barbera2013offload,sun2014data}.
+So far, the limited computational capabilities of resource-constrained MCU-based systems have favored offloading data to the cloud for analytics, where computational resources are flexible and virtually unbounded.
+However, the cloud-computing paradigm suffers from scalability issues concerning communication latency, bandwidth, and privacy~\cite{barbera2013offload,sun2014data}.

-Latency- (e.g., Autonomous Vehicles) and privacy-sensitive IoT applications (e.g., Health Monitoring Wearable Devices) are prompting for a paradigm shift~\cite{tinymlfrugal2020sanchez,banbury2020benchmarking,tinyML} toward near-sensor processing at the extreme edge to fully unleash the potential of ML.
+Latency- (e.g., Autonomous Vehicles) and privacy-sensitive IoT applications (e.g., Health Monitoring Wearable Devices) are prompting a paradigm shift~\cite{sanchez2020tinyml,banbury2020benchmarking,tinyML} toward near-sensor processing at the extreme edge to unleash the potential of ML.
 Such applications demand fast and accurate automated decision-making capabilities while handling highly confidential and sensitive customer data.
 Pushing the ML frontiers closer to the information sources promises several benefits, including energy efficiency, data privacy protection, reduced bandwidth costs, and low-latency response~\cite{yu2017survey}.